Kotlin/kotlin-jupyter/docs/README.md

 [Kotlin](https://kotlinlang.org/) (1.4.0) kernel for [Jupyter](https://jupyter.org).

-Alpha version.
-Tested with Jupyter 6.0.1 on OS X so far.
+Beta version.
+Tested with Jupyter Notebook 6.0.3, Jupyter Lab 1.2.6 and Jupyter Console 6.1.0 on Windows, Ubuntu Linux and MacOS.
+Using with Jupyter Console frontend is problematic now because of logging which cannot be switched off.
+Tuning logging options is planned for future releases.

 ![Screenshot in Jupyter](Screenshot.png)